Seagate (Manatee County, Florida): Development in 1929

 In 1929 a wealthy industrialist named Powel Crosley Jr. purchased a 63 acre parcel of bay-front property and had a built a winter retreat along Sarasota Bay for his wife, Gwendolyn B. (Arden) Crosley.
 The property was the site of a proposed subdivision platted in 1925, but it failed to be developed during the Great Depression.
 Sea Gate, the subdivision's name was contracted to Seagate over the years, including the name of Seagate Drive, the estate's original driveway, which leads to the Crosley home.

 Crosley, a native of Cincinnati, Ohio, was an inventor and entrepreneur, as well as an avid sportsman.
 His manufacturing companies produced Crosley automobiles, radios, and household appliances.
 Crosley was also a pioneer in radio broadcasting and a former owner of the Cincinnati Reds major league baseball team.
 Crosley's wife, Gwendolyn, who suffered from tuberculosis, died at Seagate in 1939.
 He rarely used the house after her death.

-During World War II, Crosley allowed the U.S. Army Air Corps to use the retreat for its airmen who were training at the nearby Sarasota Army Air Base.
+During World War II, Crosley allowed the U.S. Army Air Corps to use the retreat for its airmen who were training at the nearby Sarasota Army Air Base, the now Sarasota-Bradenton International Airport.
 The home may also have been used as an officers club for a brief period.
 Crosley sold his estate property in 1947 to the D and D Corporation.